 What is the rarest double play in baseball?

-No double play is definitively the rarest in all of baseball, though some quick searching will yield some remarkable occurences.
-Unassisted double plays are somewhat rare in their own right but Oakland A’s pitcher Kendall Graveman once turned a 1-unassisted double play by fielding a ground ball and ultimately tagging out two runners on the same play.
+No double play is definitively the rarest in all of baseball, though some quick searching will yield some remarkable occurrences.
+Unassisted double plays are somewhat rare in their own right, but Oakland A’s pitcher Kendall Graveman once turned a 1-unassisted double play by fielding a ground ball and ultimately tagging out two runners on the same play.
 That is not likely to be replicated very often.

 What is the most common double play?

 The 4-6-3 or the 6-4-3 double plays tend to be the most common as they can occur any time a runner is on first and the ball is hit to the middle of the infield.